-Also, make sure you haven’t missed The Ultimate VA Success Guide: The Virtual Assistant Skills You Need That Nobody Tells You About to get an overview of my series on skills.
+This post is part of The Ultimate VA Success Guide: The Virtual Assistant Skills You Need That Nobody Tells You About.
 Each part is about a specific type of skill needed to be successful as a Virtual Assistant.
 Here is an overview.

 What Are Virtual Assistant Soft Skills + Why Do You Need Them?

 What I call “Virtual Assistant soft skills” are your people skills.
 The online dictionary defines soft skills as “the personal attributes that enable someone to interact effectively and harmoniously with other people.”

 They are the soft skills every VA needs to master.
 Remember, the VA Industry is a service-based industry, where we work one on one with clients.
 It’s all about building and maintaining strong relationships with our clients.

 - Digital Marketing